-If you feel like Thai-style dishes—with their exotic spices and a laundry list of ingredients—are too hard to replicate at home, this simple vegan hoisin sauce stir-fry recipe will have you thinking otherwise.
+If you feel like Thai-style dishes—with their unusual spices and a laundry list of ingredients—are too hard to replicate at home, this simple vegan hoisin sauce stir-fry recipe will have you thinking otherwise.
 Easy-to-find spices like ginger, red pepper flakes, and cilantro add a kick to this recipe.
 While, a jarred, Asian hoisin sauce brings a hint of sweetness (omit the honey to make it vegan).
 Use tofu in lieu of chicken to make this dish both vegetarian and vegan-friendly and choose in-season vegetables (when available) for a fresher taste.
 Served over coconut rice, this dish gives a special feel to any weeknight meal.

 - For the Sauce: